DOCtorActoAntohich/project-o/Docs/Specification/5_Generics.md

 To use the defined generic type, just pass it where needed, the same way as usual types (`String`, `Real`, etc.) would be passed.

+## Type inference

+The actual type will be inferred by a simple substitution on each object creation.

+If the type fails the requirements (e.g. does not have methods or fields of the generic type), an error will occur during the static type checking.

 ## Example of a generic class

 ```ts